Fahadjr/COMP8677-Networking-and-Data-Security-Final-Project/README.md

 ## Reference

-- For the implementation of shellshock, seedlab setup is used (https://seedsecuritylabs.org/Labs_20.04/Web/Shellshock/)<br/>.
+- For the implementation of shellshock, seedlab setup is used (https://seedsecuritylabs.org/Labs_20.04/Web/Shellshock/).<br/>
-- I have made changes in the docker-compose of the project and also creted several C files to get key information about users like PID GPID or to display users files and folders<br/>.
+- I have made changes in the docker-compose of the project and also creted several C files to get key information about users like PID GPID or to display users files and folders.<br/>
-- The implmentation of trojan horse to encrpy and decrpt files in local Client and server using socket programming is created by me.
+- The implmentation of trojan horse to encrpy and decrpt files in local Client and server using socket programming is created by me<br/>

 ## Author